ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Methodology

-In \textbf{Stage~2}, we applied controlled perturbations to test whether models behave consistently when change signals are deliberately altered.
-Each perturbation targeted the representation of change information while leaving the overall code form largely intact~\cite{ribeiro2018semantically, jia2017adversarial}. \begin{enumerate} \item \textbf{Spurious change markers}: In the \textbf{After+Change markers} format, the number of modified lines is first computed, then the same number of \texttt{<CHG>} tags are randomly inserted at arbitrary locations, injecting meaningless signals during both training and testing. \item \textbf{Swapped snapshots}: Under the \textbf{Before+After} format, models are trained identically, but at test time the positions of \texttt{function\_before} and \texttt{function\_after} are swapped with 50\% probability (e.g., ``[Before]: function\_after [After]: function\_before''). \item \textbf{Reversed diff tags}: Under the \textbf{Diff with tags} format, models are trained identically, but tested with the \texttt{<ADD>} and \texttt{<DEL>} tags inverted. \item \textbf{Swapped added/deleted blocks}: In the \textbf{Added$\rightarrow$Deleted blocks} format, the two sections are randomly swapped with 50\% probability, so that ``[ADDED LINES]'' contains deletions and ``[DELETED LINES]'' contains additions during both training and testing. \end{enumerate} These counterfactual variants are designed to reduce model performance: if a PLM truly understands the relationship between code before and after—that is, the semantics of the modification—then disrupting this information should lead to a drop in performance compared to the corresponding Stage~1 results.
+We applied one specific perturbation to each of the four change-aware encodings introduced in Stage~1, excluding the \textbf{After-only} baseline as it lacks explicit change signals to disrupt.
+We intentionally varied the scope of these perturbations---applying them either across both training and testing or exclusively at test time---to explore two distinct diagnostic scenarios: \begin{enumerate} \item \textbf{Spurious change markers}: In the \textbf{After+Change markers} format, the number of modified lines is first computed, then the same number of \texttt{<CHG>} tags are randomly inserted at arbitrary locations.
+This injection of meaningless signals occurs during \emph{both training and testing.} \item \textbf{Swapped snapshots}: Under the \textbf{Before+After} format, models are trained on original data but \emph{perturbed only at test time} by swapping the positions of \texttt{function\_before} and \texttt{function\_after} with a 50\% probability (e.g., ``[Before]: function\_after [After]: function\_before''). \item \textbf{Reversed diff tags}: Under the \textbf{Diff with tags} format, models are trained on original data but \emph{perturbed only at test time} with the \texttt{<ADD>} and \texttt{<DEL>} tags consistently inverted. \item \textbf{Swapped added/deleted blocks}: In the \textbf{Added$\rightarrow$Deleted blocks} format, the two sections are randomly swapped with a 50\% probability during \emph{both training and testing}, such that ``[ADDED LINES]'' contains deletions and ``[DELETED LINES]'' contains additions. \end{enumerate} Each perturbation targeted the representation of change information while leaving the overall code form largely intact~\cite{ribeiro2018semantically, jia2017adversarial}.
+These counterfactual variants are designed to reduce model performance: if a CLM truly understands the relationship between code before and after---that is, the semantics of the modification---then disrupting this information should lead to a drop in performance compared to the corresponding Stage~1 results.
 Conversely, if performance remains largely unchanged, it suggests that the model has not learned meaningful change semantics and is instead relying on superficial cues from the overall code context.